-Subsequent research established that these ice filaments of Frost Flowers or Frost Beards are really quite rare natural phenomenon forming when sodden wood is exposed to a sudden drop in temperature below freezing before the wood has had a chance to dry out.
+Subsequent research established that these ice filaments of frost flowers or frost beards are really quite rare natural phenomenon forming when sodden wood is exposed to a sudden drop in temperature below freezing before the wood has had a chance to dry out.
 The water is then forced from pores in wood, and freezes as it is extruded creating the long delicate filamentous structures.
 We felt very fortunate to have glimpsed this fleeting natural phenomenon.
-Indeed it took me a while to track down the Frost Flowers/Beards term.
+Indeed it took me a while to track down the frost flowers, or beards terminology.
 Before that the top search using “ice crystals on branches” or “ice filaments” brought up top google listings of communications in ‘Nature’ from the 1880’s !!
 They can’t be that rare can they!!
-A more contemporary link is given below
+A more contemporary link is given here.

-Later we did indeed find a few skeleton leaves amongst the still mainly sodden and intact leaf litter, and as I’d remembered from a previous year, the leaves of the Tulip tree provided some of the best specimens.
+Later we did indeed find a few skeleton leaves amongst the mainly sodden and intact leaf litter, and as I’d remembered from a previous year, the leaves of the tulip tree provided some of the best specimens.

-But the first tiny tubers which arrived in the small pots with their small parents are now also producing flowers themselves, and as you can see from the pictures below, hand pollinating last year’s flowers is now producing a huge crop of seedlings which can be planted up elsewhere a little later in the year.
+The first tiny tubers, which arrived in the small pots with their small parents are now also producing flowers themselves, and as you can see from the pictures below, hand pollinating last year’s flowers is now producing a huge crop of seedlings which can be planted up elsewhere a little later in the year.